Xero API Integration: Pricing, Scopes, Sync Boundaries

 | Enterprise | Negotiated | No limit | Negotiated | 5,000 calls per org |

 A few things worth pulling out of that table.
 The Starter tier is free but capped at five connections, which makes it viable for building and testing a proof of concept but not for serving real customers at scale.
-Every tier from Core upward meters egress, and overages are billed on top of the monthly fee.
+Every tier from Core upward meters egress and bills overage at A$2.40 per GB on top of the monthly fee; Xero's pricing FAQ says organization endpoints are excluded from the egress allowance.
 All tiers above Starter share the same per-organization daily rate limit of 5,000 calls, so the differentiator between paid tiers is connection count and how much data you are allowed to pull, not how fast.
+Note that A$1,445 for Advanced converts to roughly US$895, so a USD-quoted "$895" you find elsewhere is the same tier, not a cheaper one.

 What Are the Xero API Rate Limits, Token, and Webhook Limits?

 Access tokens expire every 30 minutes.
 This is short.
 Any sync that runs longer than half an hour has to refresh its access token mid-process, and if that refresh fails, the connection drops and the customer has to manually re-authorize.
 Refresh tokens themselves expire after 60 days of inactivity.
-The practical consequence is that token management is not a “set it and forget it” detail in a Xero integration; it is the single most common cause of “the integration stopped working” support tickets, and it needs to be built carefully with proactive refresh.
+Token management is one of the easiest ways to create "the integration stopped working" tickets, especially when refresh tokens rotate and two jobs try to refresh the same connection at once.
+The fix is proactive refresh on a schedule, and the Rails implementation below is built around exactly that.

 Webhooks exist, but only for a few events.
 Xero supports webhooks so your system can react the moment something changes, but only for a limited set: contacts, invoices, credit notes, and subscriptions, each on create and update.
 There is no webhook for bank transactions, payments, journal entries, accounts, or tax rates.
-For everything not covered, you fall back to polling with the If-Modified-Since header to pull only what changed.
-This creates a split architecture where some data is event-driven and the rest is poll-based, which is worth understanding when you scope timelines.
+For everything not covered, you fall back to polling with the If-Modified-Since header to pull only what changed, so any Xero integration ends up split: event-driven for those four entities, poll-based for the rest.

 Webhook delivery has a tight contract.
 If you use Xero webhooks, your endpoint must validate every incoming request using an HMAC-SHA256 signature (Xero sends a signature header you check against your signing key), respond within 5 seconds over HTTPS, and pass an initial "Intent to Receive" validation before Xero will send real events.
 Miss the signature check or the 5-second window and deliveries fail.
 If they keep failing, Xero retries with decreasing frequency for 24 hours, then disables the webhook until you manually re-enable it.
 Events that occur while it is down are saved for up to 31 days and replayed once it is healthy again.